 The site is a result of the joint efforts of Greg Pringle (of Australia) and Michael Nichols (of the United States).
 It is based on an earlier project, a subsite of the cjvlang website, about Bird Names in Chinese, Japanese, and Vietnamese (later renamed the Birds of East and Southeast Asia), which started in about October of 2000.
 The Bird Names subsite was principally concerned with recording and comparing bird names in Chinese, Japanese, and Vietnamese -- languages of the 'Sinosphere'.
 It focussed on the places in East Asia where those languages are spoken, namely, China, Taiwan, Japan, and Vietnam, but regrettably not the two Koreas.

 This site takes the information of cjvlang and repackages it in the following ways:

-- Apart from Chinese and Japanese, East Asian languages only have names for birds in their own territories, meaning that any list of birds for all of East and Southeast Asia will feature large blanks if full coverage is attempted.
-In Sibagu, the focus will be on a specific region, country, or province, giving prominence to the language or languages spoken in that region/country/province, as well as languages of neighbouring countries or countries with a particular connection to that country.
-Lists are thus more focussed and hopefully more relevant.
+- Apart from Chinese and Japanese, East Asian languages have names only for birds in their own territories, meaning that any list of birds for all of East and Southeast Asia will feature large blanks if full coverage is attempted.
+In Sibagu, the focus is on individual countries or provinces, featuring the language or languages spoken in that country/province, as well as names in the languages of neighbouring countries, or countries that have a particular connection to that country/province.